4d/docs/website/translated_docs/fr/Concepts/components.md

 Hormis les [Commandes non utilisables](#unusable-commands), un composant peut utiliser toute commande du langage 4D.

 Lorsqu’elles sont appelées depuis un composant, les commandes s’exécutent dans le contexte du composant, à l’exception de la commande `EXECUTE METHOD` qui utilise le contexte de la méthode désignée par la commande.
-A noter également que les commandes de lecture du thème “Utilisateurs et groupes” sont utilisables depuis un composant mais lisent les utilisateurs et les groupes de la base hôte (un composant n’a pas d’utilisateurs et groupes propres).
+Also note that the read commands of the “Users and Groups” theme can be used from a component but will read the users and groups of the host project (a component does not have its own users and groups).

-Les commandes `EXECUTE METHOD` et `Get database parameter` constituent aussi une exception à ce principe : leur portée est globale à la base.
-Lorsque ces commandes sont appelées depuis un composant, elles s’appliquent à la base hôte.
+The `SET DATABASE PARAMETER` and `Get database parameter` commands are an exception: their scope is global to the application.
+When these commands are called from a component, they are applied to the host application project.

 Par ailleurs, des dispositions spécifiques sont définies pour les commandes `Structure file` et `Get 4D folder` lorsqu’elles sont utilisées dans le cadre des composants.

-La commande `COMPONENT LIST` permet de connaître la liste des composants chargés par la base hôte.
+The `COMPONENT LIST` command can be used to obtain the list of components that are loaded by the host project.

 ### Commandes non utilisables